-The majority of the Company's trade and other receivables consist of prepayments and there is no credit risk associated with these balances.
+The majority of the Company's trade and other receivables consists of prepayments and there is no credit risk associated with these balances.

-The Option is held with UBS AG, which has a Fitch long-term rating at the year end date of AA- (2021: AA-).
-The cash and cash equivalents are held with Investec Bank (Channel Islands) Limited, which has a Fitch long term rating at the year end date of BBB+ (2021: BBB+).
+The Option is held with UBS AG, which has a Fitch long-term rating of AA- (2021: AA-).
+The cash and cash equivalents are held with Investec Bank (Channel Islands) Limited, which has a Fitch long term rating of BBB+ (2021: BBB+).